knative/docs/docs/install/Knative-with-MicroK8s.md

 type: "docs"
 ---

+[MicroK8s](https://microk8s.io) is a lightweight, powerful fully-conformant Kubernetes that tracks upstream releases and makes clustering trivial.
+It can run on any flavor of Linux that supports [Snap](https://snapcraft.io) packages.
+It can run on Windows and Mac OS using [Mutlipass](https://multipass.run).
-This guide walks you through the installation of Knative using [MicroK8s](https://microk8s.io).
+This guide walks you through the installation of Knative using MicroK8s.

 You can find [guides for other platforms here](./README.md).